Natural Skin Care from the Garden

 For the Hair: Dandruff/irritated scalp, tangles, hair loss, dry or oily hair, color

-THIRD: Once we know our goal and what herbs we will use, we ask, “how do we want to use the herbs?”
-In other words, “what is the best method of preparation and dispensing our herbal preparation??”
+Once we know our goal and what herbs we will use, we ask, “how do we want to use the herbs?”
+In other words, “what is the best method of preparation and dispensing our herbal preparation?”
+Could be a salve, a body oil, or maybe a vinegar infusion!

 Come back and join us over the next few weeks as we discuss . . .